MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/linux.md

 WantedBy=multi-user.target
 ```

-And enable the new created service with `sudo systemctl enable mycroft.service` .
-You could start Mycroft by running
+Please modify `WorkingDirectory` and `User` to your needs.
+Enable the new created service with `sudo systemctl enable mycroft.service` .
-`service mycroft start` stop it by `service mycroft stop` and get the status by typing `service mycroft status`.
+You could start Mycroft by running `service mycroft start` stop it by `service mycroft stop` and get the status by typing `service mycroft status`.

 ## Pairing Mycroft for Linux